LeoVerto/mumbledj/README.md

 Keep in mind that values that contain commas (such as `"SuperUser,Matt"`) will be interpreted as string slices, or arrays if you are not familiar with Go.
 If you want your value to be interpreted as a normal string, it is best to avoid commas for now.

 ## Commands

+### This list isn't updated yet.
+Documentation, heh, who cares about that.

 ### add
 * __Description__: Adds a track or playlist from a media site to the queue.